- Fall is a great time to plant trees, shrubs, bulbs, perennials,

 temperatures and ideal growing conditions that allow roots ample time

 to grow into the surrounding soil.
-Be sure to a starter plant food
+Use starter plant fertilizer mix

-- There are lots of perennials with interest now including Anemone,
+- There are lots of perennials with interest now including Coreopsis,

-- Add a touch of fall to your home and landscape with hardy Mums.
+- Add a touch of fall to your landscape by planting hardy Mums now.

 - Do not prune Azaleas, Rhododendrons and other spring flowering shrubs